PRANC: Pseudo RAndom Networks for Compacting deep models: Experiments on image classification

-Since our method is reasonably efficient in learning, particularly compared to meta-learning approaches that depend on second order derivatives of the network, we can evaluate it on larger scale models.
+So far, we have provided evidence that our method can outperform recent works in dataset distillation, model pruning, and model compression in terms of the number of parameters vs. accuracy.
+Since our method is reasonably efficient in learning, particularly compared to meta-learning approaches that depend on second-order derivatives of the network, we can evaluate it on larger-scale models.
 We evaluate our method on ImageNet100 with ResNet-18 architecture.
 Table \ref{tab:IN} shows the results.
-Our method achieves 34.8\% Top-1 and 64.82\% Top-5 accuracy with less than 30,000 parameters while the standard ResNet-18 model achieves 82.1\% Top-1 and 95.16\% Top-5 accuracy with more than 11M parameters.
-Our method suffers from a large drop in accuracy, however, considering that ImageNet100 is a difficult task with 1\% chance accuracy, getting 34\% Top-1 accuracy with such a compact set of parameters (only 30,000) is promising.
-We hope that our results will pave the way for the follow-up work to improve this accuracy further.
-Lastly, training our method for 2000 epochs on ResNet-18 and ImageNet100 took almost 82.5 GPU-hours.
+Our method achieves 61.08\% accuracy with less than 1\% parameters, while the standard ResNet-18 model achieves 82.1\% accuracy with more than 11M parameters.
+Since ResNet-18 is a huge model, we use one of the unique capabilities of PRANC, which is creating the network on the fly.
+We only used a single NVIDIA 3090 GPU and trained our model for 200 epochs, using Adam optimizer and step scheduler with $\gamma = 0.5$ for every 50 epochs and an initial learning rate of 0.001.
+Also, we distributed our budget of $\alpha$ vector across the layers, \textit{i.e.,} we used 4,000 coefficients for each layer of the convolutional encoder and 20,000 coefficients for our classifier (giving us a total of 100,000 coefficients).

-\section{Ablation study:}
+\subsection{Ablation study:}

+In PRANC, $k$, the number of basis models, is a hyperparameter.
+One question is: ``How will $k$ affect the performance?''
+Moreover, it is arguable that ``why do we try to find a linear combination that is accurate on the task? why not try to regress an entire already trained network?''
+Also, ``Can $k$ be more important than the architecture? \textit{i.e.,} can we use large $k$ with a small network and still get high accuracy?"
+In this section, we answer these questions.

+{\bf Sensitivity to seed:} Since one of the applications of PRANC is in federated learning, it is worth discussing its pseudo-encryption ability.
+We experimented with changing the seed at the reconstruction time.
+On CIFAR-10 with AlexNet, with a minor change in seed, the accuracy of the reconstructed model dropped from \textbf{74.0\%} to \textbf{9.4\%}, which is close to chance.
+This is expected as the new basis models are not correlated with the ones that are used in training.
+This fact means that the seed can act as a mutual key between the agents and even if $\alpha$ is intercepted, reconstructing the model is nearly impossible.
+Therefore, in federated learning applications which deal with safe communication of deep learning models, PRANC can be used as both \textbf{compression} and \textbf{encryption} method.

+{\bf Regressing $\theta^*$ directly:} We can first train a model to get $\theta^*$ and then optimize for $\alpha$ by regressing that solution using MSE loss in the parameter space.
+As shown in Fig. \ref{fig:my_label}, this may not succeed since the optimal model may not be in the span of the basis models, and also the MSE loss in the parameter space is not necessarily correlated with the task loss.
+Table \ref{theta_star} shows that the accuracy of this baseline using 10,000 parameters is close to chance.